Charlotte FC: Club culture

-Starting with the inaugural season, a local celebrity is "crowned" as the "monarch" of the match.
-The first "Match Coronation" featured former Panthers player Steve Smith Sr. After every home win, the man of the match is crowned by the supporters section.
-Prior to first kick, fans in the supporters' section lock arms and perform the "Poznan" (a Polish supporters' dance) to the Faruko song "Pepas".
+Starting with the inaugural season, a local celebrity is "crowned" as the "monarch" of the match; the first home match featured the crowning of former Panthers player Steve Smith Sr. After every home win, the man of the match is crowned by the supporters section.
+Prior to kick off, fans in the supporters' section lock arms and perform "the Poznań" (a Polish supporters' dance) to the Farruko song "Pepas".
 The club's official mascot is Sir Minty, an anthropomorphic soccer ball that wears a crown, cape, and an oversized silver chain with an "M" medallion.